 Ginger, or chickens ginger, is a simple way to keep birds in good health.
 It is an antioxidant, stimulates appetite in sick chickens, and alleviates stress when other hens are bullying one chicken in the coop.

 Chickens can eat fresh ginger grated into their feed or as a ginger tea.
-In winter, poultry keepers like to use ginger in the feed as it stimulates blood flow and encourages feather growth during the molting season.
+In winter, poultry keepers like to use ginger in the chicken feed as it stimulates blood flow and encourages feather growth during the molting season.

 Only provide ginger to chickens once a month as too much can lead to swelling in poultry which is fatal.